jyepez26/Climate-Project/README.md

 ### Bivariate Analysis
 I next moved on to looking into some of the relationships between mutliple columns.
 I first wanted to figure out the most destructive events.
-Therefore, I plotted the average damage of each type of event and took the top 10 most destructive event types to display in the plot.
+Therefore, I plotted the average damage of each type of event and took the top 10 most destructive event types to display in the plot, using columns `EVENT_TYPE` and `DAMAGE_PROPERTY`.
 These findings show that tornadoes, TSTM (low risk thunderstorm) wind, and hail caused the most damage by a long amount.
 <iframe
   src="assets/avg_damage_by_event_plot.html"
   width="800"
   height="600"
   frameborder="0"
 ></iframe>

+I also explored the relationship between columns `MAGNITUDE` and `INJURIES_DIRECT` expecting to see a positive correlation between the two--as the magnitude of the event increased so would the amount of injuries caused directly by the extreme weather event.
+However, the results surprised me: there was no noticeable correlation!
+In fact, there seemed to be some events reported with more injuries for the events with lower magnitudes.
+Not enough for a negative correlation, but still an interesting observation.

 ```
 Woah, look at this cool code: System.out.print(hello world)